Zabrane/qlnd/doc/LightningTickerplants.md

 the tickerplant immediately.

 Below is shown the embedPy script and command to run this listener process (see [invoiceListener.q](https://github.com/jlucid/qlnd/blob/master/invoiceListener.q)).
 Notice that the `portnumber` (tickerplant), `authHeader`, `url` and TLS `cert` values have been hardcoded and should be changed if necessary.
-The listener process also used the invoice.macaroon token, so can only access invoice related APIs.
+The listener process also used the invoice.macaroon token so can only access invoice related APIs.

 ```python
 p)import base64, codecs, json, requests, os